|

 The tens of billions of dollars being spent

-on groundwater pollution problems in the
+on groundwater pollution problems in the U.S.

-among environmental issues.
-In Europe, over
+environmental issues.
+In Europe, over $5

-reverse the current damage done by
+current damage done by groundwater pollution

-groundwater contamination. |
+and to prevent groundwater contamination. |

 |

-Should Attend
+Who Should Attend

 The course is designed for groundwater